 You may also mistake some of these physical symptoms for withdrawal symptoms.
 If you notice your loved one has insomnia, muscle aches, restlessness, cramping, or diarrhea, they may be experiencing withdrawal symptoms.

 Withdrawal from hydrocodone can be somewhat painful, and if you notice any of these withdrawal symptoms, see if you can guide them into a treatment center immediately.
-Treatment centers like The Bluffs, are set up to make the withdrawal process as painless as possible.
+Treatment centers like Vertava Health of Ohio, are set up to make the withdrawal process as painless as possible.
 These centers have the proper tools and support to assist a person through the withdrawal and detox process.

 3. Securing Hydrocodone Without A Prescription